What Happens To Debt After A Death?

 What happens to my debt if I die owing a car loan?

 The same scenarios impact what happens to a car loan after death.
 The estate, a co-signer, or the person who inherits the vehicle can pay the loan.
 If the loan payments are not paid, the lender can repossess the vehicle just like a mortgage company can foreclose a home if the mortgage payments are not paid.
+Our repossession lawyers can assist you in this process.

 Contact a Texas Bankruptcy Lawyer if You Are Struggling with Debts You Cannot Pay